 “Let’s not talk about Dear Old Dad, shall we?”

 “No, I’m thinking we should, actually.”

-“And why is that?” his voice was cold, his body stiff, and the hand moved away.
+“And why is that?” his voice is cold, his body stiff, and the hand moves away.

 “If you believe in anything like Fate or predestination, it’s clear that your Dad wants us together.”